gamerjamer43/mbox-16/README.md

 ---

+## WARNING

+I have kinda stopped on this project and may end up wiping the repository and starting again.
+Feel free to steal whatever you want from it.
+---

 ## Features

 - **6502 CPU Emulation**: Implements the core instruction set and addressing modes of the MOS 6502 processor.